Best Medical Assistant Programs in Illinois – 2023

 A career as a medical assistant, besides being in demand can be fulfilling as well.
 All you need is a year of study to become a vital member of the healthcare team.
 This certificate program is rigorous and requires dedicated hours of study at home.
 If you are working full-time, then the part-time schedule will work better.
 However, it is recommended you limit your work commitments during the program.
 Covering the administrative, clinical and laboratory functions of a medical assistant, you will gain professional competence by putting theory into practice at the college’s lab.
 After considerable practice, students go on to experience 160 hours of medical assistant externship, where they provide patient care at a physician’s office.

-Medical Assistant Career Outlook in Illinois - 2019
+Medical Assistant Career Information For Illinois - 2023

 How Many Medical Assistants are Currently Employed in IL?